-However, according to Livingstone et al. (2017), it is not attentional capture that occurs in response to the cue stimulus, but rather increased processing induced by the cue being prolonged over time.
-Based on a previous ERP study (Sawaki & Luck, 2013), participants were asked to detect the missing side of a coloured target square among three other squares that were of different colours with missing sides.
+However, according to Livingstone et al. (2017), it is not attentional capture that occurs in response to the cue stimulus, but rather increased processing induced by the cue is prolonged over time.
+Based on a previous ERP study (Sawaki and Luck, 2013), participants were asked to detect the missing side of a coloured target square among three other squares with missing sides that were of different colours.
 The search field was preceded by the presentation of cue stimuli.
-The cue stimuli consisted of four coloured circles; one of which was the same colour as the target but did not predict its location.
-Livingstone et al. (2017) found that a cue of the same colour as the target elicited enhanced processing (CP component = cue-evoked Pd component - contralateral positivity, between 400-450ms after cue presentation or between 100-150ms after target presentation, conducted at PO7 and PO8 electrodes), which was not limited to the presentation field of the cue but also extended to the subsequent search field.
+The cue stimuli consisted of four coloured circles; one circle was the same colour as the target but did not predict its location.
+Livingstone et al. (2017) found that a cue of the same colour as the target elicited enhanced processing (CP component = cue-evoked Pd component - contralateral positivity, between 400-450 ms after cue presentation or between 100-150 ms after target presentation, conducted at PO7 and PO8 electrodes), which was not limited to the presentation field of the cue but also extended to the subsequent search field.
 In the case where the cue stimulus was presented at the same location as the target stimulus, the processing of the target stimulus was enhanced.
-If the cue was not presented in the same location as the target, then the processing of the interfering stimulus/location was enhanced, creating a competition with target detection that requires a longer time to resolve.
+If the cue is not presented in the same location as the target, then the processing of the interfering stimulus/location will be enhanced, creating a competition with target detection that requires a longer time to resolve.

-Burnham et al. (2010) also obtained similar results.
-They used a static line as a cue stimulus.
-Before the search field appeared on the screen, a static line consisting of the letters 'X' and 'O' was used as a cue.
-The "break" in the line where the letters 'X' and 'O' met was the position of the cued location.
+Burnham et al. (2010) also obtained similar results, only they used a static line as a cue stimulus.
+Before the search field appeared on the screen, a static line consisting of the letters X and O was used as a cue.
+The "break" in the line where the letters X and O met was the position of the cued location.
 The search field appeared after the cue, where the stimuli were presented in the same location as the line had been.
-Participants searched for the target ('\' or '&') between special characters (e.g., '@', '!', '\$').
-The cue did not predict the location of the target stimulus, yet their reaction times were significantly faster when the target appeared at the location of the 'X'-'O' shift of the cue line (Burnham et al., 2010).
+Participants searched for the target (\ or &) between special characters (e.g., @, !, \$).
+The cue did not predict the location of the target stimulus, yet their reaction times were significantly faster when the target appeared at the location of the X-O shift of the cue line (Burnham et al., 2010).

-2.8.3 Is Goal-Driven Control Possible?
+2.8.3 Is goal-driven control possible?

-According to the signal suppression hypothesis, stimulus-driven processing can be inhibited by goal-driven control (Sawaki & Luck, 2010; 2013).
+According to the signal suppression hypothesis, stimulus-driven processing can be inhibited by goal-driven control (Sawaki and Luck, 2010; 2013).
 The theory suggests that although the salient stimulus generates a "look-at-me" signal (detectable by the N2pc component), goal-driven control can be used to inhibit the information before attentional processing (indicated by the Pd component).
-Although there are less results supporting this theory than demonstrating the advantage of stimulus-driven processing, these findings hold value in understanding the workings of attentional mechanisms.
+Although the number of results supporting this theory is smaller than those demonstrating the advantage of stimulus-driven processing, these findings hold value in understanding the workings of attentional mechanisms.